 In order to clarify the Title IX investigation process, we have assembled a glossary of Title IX terms.
-If you have further questions about these terms or the Title IX process, please contact our Title IX officer.
+If you have further questions about these terms or the Title IX process, please contact our Title IX Coordinator.

 Prohibited Conduct under this Rule includes discrimination, harassment (including non-consensual sexual contact, sexual assault, sexual exploitation, dating abuse/violence, domestic abuse/violence, stalking, sexual or gender-based harassment), complicity, and retaliation.

 Discrimination: Inequitable treatment of a person based on one or more of that person’s protected characteristics or statuses, excepting any treatment permitted or required by law.

 Harassment: Unwelcome conduct (which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical or otherwise) directed against a person based on one or more of that person’s protected characteristics or statuses when one or more of the conditions outlined in (1), (2), or (3) are present.

 - Submission to, or rejection of, such conduct is made implicitly or explicitly a term or condition of a person’s instruction, academic standing, employment, or participation in any University program, activity, or benefit.